-We found there was a need for high-quality woodworking instructional videos, so we searched around to find the top instructors and editors to help us produce The Complete Woodworking Video Collection!
-We partnered with George Vondriska, a woodworking industry leader and owner of and instructor at The Wild Earth School, to guide us as our lead instructor on our videos, as well as act as managing editor for the WWGOA.com website.
-With his expertise and experience, the WWGOA was born.
+Several years ago, we decided that the Internet needed high-quality instructional woodworking videos, so we searched conferences, competitions, backyard workshops and website forums to find and enlist the nation’s top instructors and editors to help us produce The Complete Woodworking Video Collection!
+We partnered with George Vondriska, owner of The Wild Earth Woodworking School and one of the premier instructors in the woodworking industry, and asked him to instruct our new video series and act as managing editor of WWGOA.com.
+Behind George’s expertise and experience, WoodWorkers Guild of America was born.

-addition to classes at his own Wild Earth Woodworking School, George teaches at woodworking shows across the country and has taught woodworking for Peace Corps/Swaziland, Andersen Window, Northwest Airlines, and the Pentagon.
+George Vondriska has been teaching woodworking since 1986.
+In addition to teaching classes at his own Wild Earth Woodworking School, George teaches at woodworking shows across the country and has taught woodworking for Peace Corps/Swaziland, Andersen Window, Northwest Airlines, and the Pentagon.
 George has had numerous magazine articles published, from tool reviews to shop improvement projects.
 Learn more about him and his school at AboutWildEarth.com.

 Seth Keller designs and builds custom furniture in St. Paul, Minnesota.
 He sells his work locally and nationally.
 He studied literature and art at UW – Madison and UNC – Asheville and Interior Design at Parsons School of Design in New York City.
 His furniture skills are mostly self-taught, with the guidance of many mentors.
 Seth ascribes to the maxim that making mistakes is the best way to acquire knowledge.